 If your child is going to be enrolled in remote learning through your local public school and supervised by an adult in your learning pod, you do not need to register as a homeschool or private school.
 Keep in mind that you have multiple online learning options, including several permanent, full-time online schools that are available to students statewide.

 According to Washington state law, childcare services for less than four hours a day are license exempt, but childcare services for more than four hours a day require a license.

 In addition, visit these resources to learn more about school choices in Washington:

 National School Choice Week 2022 will take place January 23 – 29, 2022.
 We encourage all schools, homeschool groups, organizations and individuals to join the celebration.
 Check out ideas, inspiration, and more information!

-Washington will celebrate National School Choice Week 2020 with a record-breaking 549 events and activities across the state.
-Learn more about some of these celebrations at schoolchoiceweek.com/states/washington/.
+Washington celebrated National School Choice Week 2020 with a record-breaking 549 events and activities across the state.
+Click the button below to learn more about school choice in Washington.

 "Shining a spotlight on effective educational options for every child"